 I offer traditional talking therapy but also may suggest working Creatively with art, clay or Sand Tray therapy or Mindfulness based approaches such as visualisations or breathing techniques for practise outside of therapy.

 What To Expect In Your First Session

-I offer an initial session at a reduced cost to discuss the issues you would like to look at in counselling.
-If you feel you would like to work with me, we can then agree a regular time for appointments which we review after 4 to 6 weeks in which you decide if you would like to continue with longer term therapy.
+In the initial appointment we discuss what you would like to look at in counselling and a general overview of what life is like for you.
+If you feel you would like to work with me, we can then agree a regular time for appointments which we review after 6 weeks in which you decide if you would like to continue with longer term therapy.
 Clients I work with sometimes talk about a specific incident or relationship which may only need short term counselling or a history of relational issues, abuse or trauma which takes us into much longer term therapy.
 Please contact me for any further details.

 Training, qualifications & experience

 BSc (Hons) in Integrative Psychotherapeutic Counselling.
 Middlesex University